jcadenas/ackApp/README.md

 ![Alt Text](https://media.giphy.com/media/l378eMan4xnFFjsqI/giphy.gif)

-A Team is a collection of Channels.
-Each Team will have one owner who is the creator of that team.
-The owner has additional privileges such as editing the team information and adding users to the team.
+* A Team is a collection of Channels.

-A user can be a part of many teams.
+* A user can be a part of many teams.

-Any user can create a Channel.
+* Any user can create a Channel within a Team.
 A Channel is a method of organizing the conversation within your team.
 Any user can join any Channel by selecting `CHANNELS` on the left navigation.

+#### Owner Access
+* Each Team will have one owner who is the creator of that team.
+The owner has additional privileges such as editing the team information and adding users to the team.

 ---
 ### Live Messaging

 ![Alt Text](https://media.giphy.com/media/3ohhwF1Cpr3zyIibYs/giphy.gif)

-Within each channel, a user can send a message.
-Messaging makes use of web sockets via Pusher so that the messages component displays all relevant messages as they occur.
+* Within each channel, a user can send a message.
+* Messaging makes use of web sockets via Pusher so that the messages component displays all relevant messages as they occur.

 ## How to run